sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 "And then there was one day, I went to visit him and there was just?
 A hole?
 In the wall?
 Not that he broke the wall, no-- it was like... a window to somewhere else entirely...
 And he came out of it carrying your body as it is now.
 And he asked me to look after you like we d-did for him.
 I um, I think he's a couple towns away at the moment?
 I think he may be looking for somewhere for you both to stay."

 You were silent for a minute, processing what she told you as you finished eating.
 She had known for... some amount of time, that you were definitely human, and in fact that for a time you had been just a soul.
 In a world where - you recall vaguely - these monsters needed human souls to break free from the Underground, you were surprised that you were still here.
 Your eyebrows raised as you thought.
+Alphys - and apparently Mettaton - could have easily decided to just take your soul and put it towards the barrier.
+But here you were.
+Why?
 Was it because of a threat of Jevil's power?
 Did Alphys feel some obligation that succeeded her own duty to the crown?

+Come to think of it, there was a gap of time between your death at the hands of the Angel's Vessel and when you began to dream again.
+Could it be that gaining a body was what triggered your return to awareness, your return to the waking world?

+Something to ask Jevil when you next saw him.

 You finished off your noodle cup, and set it aside. "...Right," you finally said, fixing your gaze on her.
 "But I take it my presence isn't exactly... ideal."
 You spoke vaguely, since you were at least aware that you weren't *supposed* to be aware of certain things here yet.